avajs/ava/readme.md

 });
 ```

-*Note:* The `.only` modifier applies to the test file it's defined in, so if you run multiple test files, tests in other files will stil run.
-If you want to only run the `test.only` test, specify just that test file to AVA.
+*Note:* The `.only` modifier applies to the test file it's defined in, so if you run multiple test files, tests in other files will still run.
+If you want to only run the `test.only` test, provide just that test file to AVA.

 ### Running tests with matching titles